 HackerRank's Library Refresh

 Based on the leakage, HackerRank backfills the library with questions each quarter to have a pool of questions for each skill.
 In the first three quarters of 2022, HackerRank added an average of 435 questions to the library each quarter (in the enterprise plan).
-These questions were across hands-on projects, SQL, and coding questions, in an attempt to address popular content requests from customers, backfilling to address leakage of questions from the HackerRank library, and refresh the library with new content across a diverse set of skills.
+These questions were across hands-on projects, SQL, and coding questions to address popular content requests from customers, backfilling to address leakage of questions from the HackerRank library, and refresh the library with new content across diverse skills.

 These additional questions enable customers to replace questions leaked in tests.